Karlin Lillington: Athenry decision disastrous for regional development

 Potential US investors will remember this for some time to come

 Apple’s decision to back out of plans to build a data centre in Athenry, Co Galway, really comes as no great surprise.
-Its wishy-washy noncommital response after it finally won planning approval ages ago was signal enough then that it had swiped left on that particular relationship, and likely would be hard to woo back.
+Its wishy-washy, noncommittal response after it finally won planning approval ages ago was signal enough then that it had swiped left on that particular relationship, and likely would be hard to woo back.

 Messy effort